Camara Laye: Writing career

-Camara Laye published his first novel in 1953, the autobiographical L'Enfant noir (The African Child, also published as The Dark Child).
+Camara Laye published his first novel in 1953, the autobiographical L'Enfant noir (The African Child, first published as The Dark Child).
 It follows his own journey from childhood in Kouroussa, his education in Conakry, and eventual departure for France.
 The book won the Prix Charles Veillon in 1954.
 L'Enfant noir was followed the next year by Le Regard du roi (The Radiance of the King).
 The Radiance of the King was described by Kwame Anthony Appiah as "one of the greatest of the African novels of the colonial period."

 In 1956 Camara Laye returned to Africa, first to Dahomey, then the Gold Coast, and finally to newly independent Guinea, where he held several government posts.
 He left Guinea for Senegal in 1965 because of political issues, never returning to his home country.
 In 1966 Camara Laye's third novel, Dramouss (A Dream of Africa), was published.
 In 1978 his fourth and final work, Le Maître de la parole – Kouma Lafôlô Kouma (The Guardian of the Word), was published.
-The novel was based on a Malian epic told by the griot Babou Condé about Sundiata Keita, the 13th-century founder of the Mali Empire.
+The novel was based on the griot Babou Condé's performance of the Epic of Sundiata, about Sundiata Keita, the 13th-century founder of the Mali Empire.

 Authorship controversy

 Camara Laye's authorship of both L'Enfant noir and Le Regard du roi was questioned by literary scholar Adele King in her 2002 book Rereading Camara Laye.
 She claimed that he had considerable help in writing L'Enfant noir and did not write any part of Le Regard du roi.
-She suggests a Belgian named Francis Soulié was the true author of Le Regard du roi, and Laye was merely an intermediary.
+She suggests that Francis Soulié, a Belgian literary critic, was the true author of Le Regard du roi, and Laye was merely an intermediary.
 Scholar F. Abiola Irele, in an article called "In Search of Camara Laye", asserts that the claims are not "sufficiently grounded" to adequately justify that Laye did not author the mentioned work.
 Christopher L. Miller examined the controversy in his book Impostors: Literary Hoaxes and Cultural Authenticity; he found King's allegations were credible that Laye's involvement in authorship were minimal.